laninsky/comparing_lists/README.md

 If you don't evaluate all of the quartets, bump up the number of quartets sampled

-Make sure to change the qfile, bootstrap treeFile and tree file to whatever you would rather call them
+Make sure to change the qfile, bootstrap treeFile and tree file to whatever you would rather call them.
+This method is going to output the QFM tree inference method.
+The step below should output the Quartet Maxcut method

 #Step 4 -- THIS IS AS FAR AS I HAVE GOT
 Get a copy of Quartet MaxCut (http://research.haifa.ac.il/~ssagi/software/QMCN.tar.gz)